roqme/robmosys-roqme-itp/docs/README.md

 ## Using RoQME within SmartMDSD:

 1. Creating a new RoQME Project:

     1. File - > New - > Other -> RoQME Project

     1. Choose the project name and click the “Next” button

     1. Click on “Load Repository” and choose the required contexts.
-For instance, to include the information provided by the bumper as a context, choose the “CommBasicsObjects.BumperEventService” service, available at: “/home/smartsoft/SOFTWARE/smartsoft/repos/DomainModelsRepositories/
+For instance, to include the information provided by the bumper as a context, choose the “CommBasicsObjects.BumperEventService” service, available at: “/home/smartsoft/SOFTWARE/smartsoft/repos/DomainModelsRepositories/CommBasicsObjects/model/CommBasicObjects.service”
-    CommBasicsObjects/model/CommBasicObjects.service”

     1. Browse the services in the tree model until you find the bumper and select: CommBasicsObjects.BumperEventService: new State[Enum]

     1. Once selected, press the “Add context” button

     1. Double click on the name of the context and change it from context0 to “bump”

     1. Repeat steps iii – vi for each context that needs to be included as an input in the RoQME model

     1. Click the “Finish” button

-    **IMPORTANT**: New RoQME Projects include two files: (1) a .roqme model, including the definitions of the contexts relevant for the current project; and (2) a .roqmemap model that binds the previous contexts with the corresponding Smartsoft services (this mapping is created during the project configuration: steps iii – vi).
+    **IMPORTANT**: New RoQME Projects include two files: (1) a **_.roqme model_**, including the definitions of the contexts relevant for the current project; and (2) a **_.roqmemap_** model that binds the previous contexts with the corresponding Smartsoft services (this mapping is created during the project configuration: steps iii – vi).

 2. Extending the .roqme model.
 Once initialized as described in step 1, the RoQME model can be extended to include relevant (non-functional) properties, observations, variables, etc. Next, you can find an example .roqme model including:

     1. Three contexts: bump, which is a primitive context (the one directly provided by the corresponding Smartsoft service according to the mapping created in step vi); and bumpEvent and bumpCount, which are two additional contexts derived from bump.
 IMPORTANT: adding new primitive contexts requires appropriately updating the corresponding .roqmemap model!!

     1. The safety property that takes a default value of 1; and

     1. Two observations: o1 => safety is undermined every time a bumpEvent is detected; and o2 => safety is (veryhigh) undermined if more than 5 bumpEvents are detected within 1 hour.

    ```
     roqme RoQME_Example